oracle-livelabs/goldengate/heatwave-postgres/introduction/introduction.md

 Oracle Cloud Infrastructure GoldenGate is a fully-managed service that uses Oracle GoldenGate Microservices to help you replicate data in real time, at scale, in the cloud.
 It processes data as it moves from one or more data management systems to target databases in Oracle Cloud Infrastructure.

+### Objectives
+In this workshop, you:
+* Create GoldenGate resources, such as deployments and connections.
+* Create Extracts and Replicates to replicate data in two directions between MySQL HeatWave and PostgreSQL.
+* Monitor GoldenGate processes

 ### Prerequisites

 * Experience with MySQL and PostgreSQL databases